LSSTDESC/imSim/doc/config.rst

 The Config System
 #################

-*imSim* utilizes the *imSim* config system to configure itself.
+*imSim* utilizes the *GalSim* config system to configure itself.
 This choice was made for several reasons.
 As *GalSim* is used to render the actual images, using *GalSim* itself is a natural choice for configuration.
 Perhaps most importantly, by implementing the *imSim* code as a *GalSim* module it becomes possible to use it freely with other *GalSim* based modules.
 So, other programs in the *GalSim* ecosystem can also call and configure the *imSim* module and could (for example) utilize the *imSim* electronics readout algorithms as part of their functionality.

 The *GalSim* config system is described in the `GalSim documentation <http://galsim-developers.github.io/GalSim/_build/html/config.html>`__.
 You should start there to understand the basic functionality of the config system.
 If you look at the ``config/imsim-config.yaml`` distributed with *imSim* you can see the *imSim's* default configuration.
 When you read in a YAML file you will be adding to and modifying these results.